AdamBoley/Project-Beergate/README.md

 Whilst I was not able to save every resource used, I credit the following people and resources for assisting BeerGate's development:

-Firstly, the Code Institute Django Blog walkthrough project proved invaluable in the first stages of development, particularly with the deployment to Heroku and the use of Cloudinary.
+Firstly, the Code Institute Django Blog walkthrough project proved invaluable in the first stages of development, particularly with the deployment to Heroku, the use of Cloudinary to serve images, and the implementation of messages.

 Gemma from Code Institute Tutor support, for helping to fix the issue with being unable to access the user_review.html page.
 This was the first major feature beyond the walkthrough project that I wanted to add, and her help in getting it working was a major boost to my confidence in my abilities, and allowed development to proceed.